thaliaarchi/unix-news/users/README.md

   > and let me know of any installations you know of which are not on the list.
   > [page 1]

-  Presumably, any installations which did not respond to the letter were removed from the list, creating the gaps in the Ken's sequence numbers.
-The highest number in the sequence is 51, though there could be more.
-Presumably, the count from two weeks prior did not include the two Bell Labs installations (0.1 and 0.2) and two new licenses were added.
+  Any installations which did not respond to the letter were removed from the list, creating the gaps in the Ken's sequence numbers.
+The highest number in the sequence is 51, which matches Ken's list from a month prior, so it is unlikely there were any new licensees since then.

 - UNIX News [March 19, 1976](https://archive.org/details/unix_news_march-19-1976),
   pages 11–14a: 80 members listed